jimmyGALLAND/arpl/README.md

 ### Via web

-From another machine into same network, type the address provided on the screen `http://<ip>:7681` in browser.
+From another machine into same network, type the address provided on the screen `http://<ip>` in browser.

 ### Via ssh

-From another machine into same network, use a ssh client, username `root` and password `Redp1lL-1s-4weSomE`
+From another machine into same network, use a ssh client, username `root` and password `rp`

 ## Using loader